marcuslull/RTPSAPI/README.md

 **This MVP will address this problem by providing:**

-- Real-time sentiment scores for top politicians based on analysis of Twitter data.
+- Real-time sentiment scores for top politicians based on analysis of social media data.
 - Favorability scores that go beyond simple positive/negative ratings, incorporating intensity and contextual analysis.
 - Over-time trend analysis to visualize changes in sentiment.
 - A simple and intuitive API with clear documentation and easy integration.